guyulongcs/SIGIR2020_NICF/Readme.md

 # NICF:

    NICF_code is the code for the paper "[Neural Interactive Collaborative Filtering](https://dl.acm.org/doi/pdf/10.1145/3397271.3401181)", which is published in SIGIR 2020.

-More information about the code can be get from https://github.com/zoulixin93/NICF.
+   The code is also available at https://github.com/zoulixin93/NICF.

 ![The proposed framework](NICF.png)